rsgavrilenko/hec-dsap-hybrid-commodity-forecasting/PROPOSAL.md

 - News headlines from free online sources (Investing.com RSS, NewsAPI, or Reuters).

 ### **Data Preparation**
-- Align price and news data by date.
+- Align price and news data by date, being careful to **avoid lookahead bias** (e.g. news published late in the evening should not influence same-day prices).
-- Convert news headlines into a simple **sentiment score** (positive, negative, neutral) using tools like **VADER** or a lightweight model such as **FinBERT**.
+- Convert news headlines into a **financial sentiment score** using lightweight open-source models such as **FLANG** ([FinLLMs project](https://github.com/adlnlp/FinLLMs)) or **FinBERT-20**, which are specifically trained on financial text.
+- Validate sentiment quality separately — check whether positive headlines are generally followed by upward price movements (and vice versa).
 - Create features from price data — e.g. moving averages, percentage changes, and volatility indicators.

 ### **Modeling**
-- Start with simple **baseline models** like **Prophet** or **XGBoost**.
-- Then test a small **hybrid model** that includes both numerical and text-based features.
+- Use three explicit model types for comparison:
+  1. **Time-series baseline** (e.g. ARIMA or Prophet) using price-only data.
+  2. **Machine learning baseline** (e.g. XGBoost) trained only on price-based features.
+  3. **Hybrid model** combining both numerical and sentiment-derived features in a unified feature matrix.

+  The hybrid model will integrate time-series indicators (returns, volatility, lagged features) together with aggregated sentiment scores over rolling windows.
-- Evaluate how much the inclusion of news sentiment improves the forecast compared to using price data alone.
+- Evaluate how much the inclusion of sentiment improves the forecast compared to using price data alone.

 ### **Evaluation & Visualization**
+- **Temporal validation** using real chronological splits — e.g. training on 2020–2022 and testing on 2023–2024, or a walk-forward validation scheme.
 - Metrics: **RMSE** (forecast accuracy) and **directional accuracy** (whether the model predicts the right trend).
-- Visualizations: forecast plots and feature importance graphs to interpret model behavior.
+- Visualizations: forecast plots, feature importance graphs, and correlation between sentiment and price movements to interpret model behavior.

 ### **Tools**
 - Python, pandas, NumPy, scikit-learn, matplotlib, seaborn.